yaxingwang/Mix-and-match-networks/color/README.md

 ```bash
 $ python test.py --test_file chedkpoints/20171109-1200/model.ckpt-7703
 ```
+The transferred images will be saved in `visualization_color`

 # Citation

 If this work or color dataset are useful for your research, please cite  papers: